 World Tourism Organization (UNWTO)

 The UNWTO is committed to facilitating the role of the tourism sector towards Sustainable Consumption and Production (SCP).
-It is the custodian agency of Indicator 12.b.1, “Number of sustainable tourism strategies or policies and implemented action plans with agreed monitoring and evaluation tools”.
+It is the custodian agency of Indicator 12.b.1, “Implementation of standard accounting tools to monitor the economic and environmental aspects of tourism sustainability”.

 UNWTO co-leads the Sustainable Tourism Programme (STP) of the 10-Year Framework of Programmes on Sustainable Consumption and Production Patterns (10YFP).
 The programme aims to develop SCP practices that result in enhanced economic, social and environmental outcomes and promote sustainability in the tourism sector.